- Faculty Research

 On behalf of the mechanical engineering graduate faculty, I welcome you to discover the different facets of our dynamic program at the University of Vermont.
 We offer a doctoral (Ph.D.) degree and a Master's of Science (M.S.) degree in mechanical engineering, as well as an accelerated M.S. degree in mechanical engineering for qualified students.
 In 2012, the program has received a record number of applications for admission, and is currently home for 40 graduate students, including 15 Ph.D. students.
 This represents a net increase of about 20% in graduate student enrollment in this program since 2011.
 The main asset of the UVM mechanical engineering graduate program is the human factor that is our dedicated faculty and staff, and motivated students.

 Curriculum.
 We continuously update our curriculum to address modern topics in mechanical engineering, and to offer a breadth of courses that makes studying in our program more flexible, whether you intend to earn an M.S. as a continuing student from local industries, or directly obtain a doctorate right from your bachelor.
 Most of our graduate students are full-time and actively engaged in research projects with one or two faculty mentors who will be dedicated to your success.
 The size of the program also enables you to have close interactions with the rest of the faculty, and to regularly participate in the life of the program via graduate student seminars and invited speaker presentations.
-More information about general requirements for Ph.D. and M.S. students in mechanical engineering at the University of Vermont can be found in the Requirements links.
+More information about general requirements for Ph.D. and M.S. students in mechanical engineering at the University of Vermont can be found in the Requirements links above in Program Links.

 Graduate.
 Since its creation, 200 students from across the United States and various countries around the world have graduated from the UVM mechanical engineering graduate program.
 Also, we actively seek to admit a diverse group of students in mechanical engineering to address the contemporary challenges of our Society.
 To date, our graduates have achieved successful careers in academia as distinguished professors, in industry as engineers and entrepreneurs, and in government positions as program directors for national funding agencies or scientists at national laboratories.
 A list of alumni can be found in Program Alumni link.